Kong/docs.konghq.com/app/docs/0.10.x/auth.md

 passed to the upstream service.
 With the `OR` method, it will be the first plugin that succesfully authenticates the consumer, or the last plugin that will set its configured anonymous consumer.

+**NOTE 3**: When using the OAuth2 plugin in an `AND` fashion, then also the OAuth2 endpoints for requesting tokens etc. will require authentication by the other configured auth plugins.

 <div class="alert alert-warning">
   When multiple authentication plugins are enabled in an `OR` fashion on a given API, and it is desired that anonymous access be forbidden, the upstream service MUST be configured to reject requests in